 Label Blindness – When You Become Trapped By Your Title

-Sometimes circumstances mean that there simply isn’t a tangible way to thank staff, either there’s no money, no way to give a promotion or change their title and so while they are verbally thanked, they get no other compensation for their efforts.
+Sometimes circumstances mean that there simply isn’t a tangible way to thank staff members, either there’s no money, no way to give a promotion or change their title and so while they are verbally thanked, they get no other compensation for their efforts.

 Barry challenges traditional intelligence assessment tools and looks at an array of other indicators that emphasize the importance of adaptation to task demands as the essence of intelligent functioning.
 More importantly for this discussion, he looks at personal goals and passion.
 These can have a tremendous influence on performance.